peti/hydra-tutorial/README.md

 How to set up your own Hydra Server
 ===================================

+For those who enjoy watching technical screencasts, there's also a video about this subject available at https://www.youtube.com/watch?v=RXV0Y5Bn-QQ.

 This repository contains a complex'ish example configuration for the Nix-based continuous build system [Hydra](http://nixos.org/hydra/) that new users can use to get started.
 The file [`hydra-common.nix`](hydra-common.nix) defines basic